AriFordsham/GHCWiki/project-suggestions.md

 ## Projects that should be within reach of a good undergraduate

 - **Implement overlap and exhaustiveness checking for pattern matching**.
 GHC's current overlap and exhaustiveness checker is old and inadequate.
 Furthermore, it takes no account of GADTs and type families.
 See [\#595](https://gitlab.haskell.org//ghc/ghc/issues/595).
+There's an excellent selection of background material:

+  - [ Warnings for pattern matching](http://pauillac.inria.fr/~maranget/papers/warn/warn.pdf) by Luc Maranget (JFP 17(3), 2007)
+  - [ Focusing on pattern matching](http://www.cs.cmu.edu/~neelk/pattern-popl09.pdf) by Neelakantan Krishnaswami (POPL 2009)
+  - [ Compiling pattern matching to good decision trees](http://pauillac.inria.fr/~maranget/papers/ml05e-maranget.pdf) by Luc Maranget, ML Workshop 2008

 - **Improve parallel profiling tools**.
 Satnam Singh and Simon Marlow have made a start on some tools for visualising the behaviour of parallel programs, but there is much more to do here, and it'll be eagerly adopted by users.